 Ignorance is bliss

 I don’t know how much tax I pay.
 I doubt anyone does.
 The Netherlands has over thirty different taxes, levied over different things at different times, all funneling into the national account.
 Tax specialists generally dislike this complexity and every now and then someone will start up a project to “simplify” the system and make it “more transparent”.
+A bad idea!
 The fruit of the tree of fiscal knowledge should stay firmly on the branch.
 Even those why support mandatory taxation and the way in which it is used, would balk at the amounts needed to keep the public sector afloat.
 This is not to say that that sector is wasteful; the point is simply that it plays a major – an overwhelmingly positive – role in our society, which needs to be funded somehow.
 Some degree of “invisible” taxes (e.g. VAT of PAYE withholding taxes on wages) are a good thing, in the same way that sneaking extra vegetables into a toddler’s spaghetti is easier than a daily debate on the merits of vitamins and fiber.

 Tax, politics & power